Frequently Asked Questions

 Q: When will I hear about an admissions decision?

 Applications are reviewed only after we have received all required documents.
-Most applicants will receive an admissions decision within three to four weeks after their completed application was submitted.
+Most applicants will receive an admissions decision within six weeks after their completed application has been submitted.

 AcademicsCoursework | Grading | Certificates of Completion